relabed/HW1/README.md

 - We have commenting the programs

 Execution of the program :
-- after downloading all the 4 files : initmatrix.c initmatrix.h main.c Makefile
+- after downloading all the 6 files : initmatrix.c initmatrix.h multiply.c multiply.h main.c Makefile
 - put it in a folder under linux
 - Open a terminal from this folder
 - run make command